CONSTITUTION OF SINFONICRON LIGHT OPERA COMPANY

 The Sinfonicron Council shall consist of eleven (11) members:

-b.
-Four (4) members elected by their respective organizations: the Presidents the Presidents or a representative chosen by the President of each organization.
+Four (4) members elected by their respective organizations: the Presidents or a representative chosen by the President of each organization.

-The Company shall consist of the following groups of people: the Executive Board (see Article V), the Artistic Staff and Production Staff (see Article VI), and the cast, crew, and orchestra members.
+The Company shall consist of the following groups of people: the Executive Board (see Article V), the DEI Chair and their associated staff (see Article XII), the Artistic Staff and Production Staff (see Article VI), and the cast, crew, and orchestra members.

 Any member of the William & Mary community may be considered for any position in the Company according to the procedure for membership outlined in Section V.